Canada Home Buying Guide 2024

 Does being pre-approved mean that your mortgage is guaranteed?
 Absolutely not

 Pre-approvals are meant to be a “light” approval, where most lenders don’t fully review the deal but give you the green light that you should be fine if it was submitted as is.
-A pre-approval is not a binding commitment, only a commitment letter (the actual mortgage approval) is binding.
+A pre-approval is not a binding commitment.

-Therefore, you should utilize pre-approvals to solidify what you can afford and worry about the rates once your offer to purchase a home is actually accepted.
+Therefore, the main benefit of a pre-approval is to solidify what you can afford and assume that the final mortgage rate will be determined once your offer to purchase a home is actually accepted.

 Where do I get pre-approved?